LanarsInc/sliding-drawer/README.md

 You can set drawer width, animation duration and curve by using `settings` argument.\
 Set `ignorePointer` to true if you need to disable opening/closing drawer by dragging.\
 To respond to opening/closing drawer, API provide listener `onAnimationStatusChanged`.\
-Supports left and right drawer sliding direction.
+Supports left and right drawer position.

 # Example